Update:December 26th, 2024

 These brushes have a handle made of bamboo with large knots.

-All the brushes introduced here can create various expressions with the combination of substrates, surface textures, and pre-sizing.
+All the brushes introduced in this article can create various expressions with the combination of substrates, surface textures and pre-sizing techniques.

 Translated by Atsumi Okano, Nelson Hor Ee Herng